conan-io/conan-io.github.io/_posts/2021-10-14-New-conan-release-1-41.markdown

 package will link with the updated package without needing a ``conan create`` command for each change in the sources.

-Imagine you are developing a package called `say` using CMake and you have this project structure:
+Let's suppose you are developing a package called `say` using CMake and you have this project structure:

 ```
 .